jimblandy/context-switch/README.md

     A cgroup is a collection of processes/threads on which you can impose system resource limits as a group.
-Cgroups themselves are arranged in trees called *hierarchies*, with names that look like filesystem paths, and a 'root' cgroup named `/`.
-There can be separate cgroup hierarchies for different sorts of resources: memory, cpu cycles, network bandwidth, and so on.
-Within a hierarchy, every process/thread on the system belongs to exactly one cgroup, which it inherits from its parent process/thread.
+Cgroups themselves are arranged in trees called *hierarchies*, where limits set on one cgroup apply to its descendant cgroups' members as well.
+The cgroups in a hierarchy have names that look like filesystem paths; the root cgroup is named `/`.
+The details get byzantine, but the upshot is that (in 2020, Linux 5.5) a typical Linux system has several independent hierarchies, each managing a different sort of resource: memory, cpu cycles, network bandwidth, and so on.
+For each hierarchy, every process/thread on the system belongs to exactly one cgroup, which it inherits from the process/thread that created it.

     The `pids` controller limits the number of process IDs a cgroup can have.
     You can see which `pids` cgroup your shell is in like this: